 Along with guaranteeing equal access to educational programs, it also requires fair treatment as it pertains to admission and extracurricular activities and sexual harassment and violence.

 A failure to protect any student from such discrimination, harassment or violence is in direct violation of Title IX.

 Who is Allowed to File a Title IX Complaint?

 If you believe there has been an act of sex-based discrimination, violence, or harassment, you are allowed to file a Title IX complaint.
-You do not have to be the actual victim to file a complaint, but you can filed based on the idea that you have been or are in a generally hostile environment.
+You do not have to be the actual victim to file a complaint, but you can file based on the idea that you have been or are in a generally hostile environment.

 When Should I File My Title IX Complaint?